intentkit/IntentKit/README.md

 Linking to third-party apps is essentially broken on iOS.
 Let's say that, as a developer, you want to allow users to open map links in Google Maps instead of the built-in Maps.app.
 You now need to write a whole bunch of custom code that determines whether Google Maps is installed, ask the user which they would prefer, and ideally remember that preference.

-If we take a more complex example, like Twitter clients, you're now potentially managing a dozen different third-party URL schemes that are all drastically different and most likely poorly-documented.
+If we take a more complex example, like Twitter clients, you're now potentially managing a dozen different third-party URL schemes that are all drastically different and quite possibly poorly-documented.

 As a result, very few apps link to external third-party apps for tasks handled by Apple's easier-to-link-to apps, even when users prefer third-party apps.